Glasston, North Dakota

+History

 In 1879, Mr. Ike Foster and a friend travelled south from Pembina to the present location of Bowesmont and then west to where Glasston is now.
 They were looking for land to homestead as so many others were doing.
 They finally settled near Bathgate, North Dakota, the home of Norval Baptie, the famous skater.
 Also, home of later Governor Walter Welford of Pembina County.
 In 1879 this area was very remote, with few settlers and no roads.

 In 1880 and 1881 an abundance of settlers arrived in this area, many from St Vincent Minnesota, until all the homesteads were taken.

 In 1882 the Littlejohn family homesteaded in Glasston.
 They came from Fort Pembina, where they had lived for a short time after arriving from Canada.
 Some of the family members were employed at Fort Penbina.
 The Haezlett family had arrived in 1880.

 In 1882, the first railroad came to Glasston.
 At this time there were no permanent buildings and the grading crew for the railroad camped on the Glasston site.

 In 1883 Mr. Edward Sing established the first US Post office, located halfway between Hamilton and St Thomas, and named it Baltimore.
 He constructed a small building and planned on operating the post office with a real estate business.
 However, Mr. Sing was in poor health and died later that same year.
 After Mr. Sings death his widow, Catherine A Sing, was appointed post mistress and held this position for several years.
 This small building was a short distance east of the railroad.
 Glasston was just a flag station on the railroad so if there were no passengers in sight, the train just slowed down for a mail sack exchange.
 It was the chore of some member of the family to carry out the mail sack and throw it into the moving mail car and receive the incoming mail.
 This daily ritual went on for some time until the railroad built a platform quite some distance south of the original place.
 There was some question concerning compensation so the mail sack was carried out to the original place.
 But the train flew by at full speed making it impossible to throw in the sack.
 However the mail clerk, a kind man, continued to throw off the mail sacks from the train when he saw someone waiting.
 The railroad company finally agreed to pay for having the mail delivered to the platform.

 During 1882 and 1883 church services were held at the home of Thomas Armstrong and later in the school house.
 The early pastors came from towns close by.
 Mr. Williams, a Presbyterian minister, came from Bathgate.
 Dr. Crawford, a Baptist, came from St. Thomas and a Methodist minister came from Hamilton.
 The Methodist preached a fiery sermon on Sunday against card playing – especially against the “Old of Sinch”, which was the popular game at that time.
 Not being up on the game he called it “Chintz” which brought much amusement to the juniors of the congregation.